OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

 ### Configuration during Deployment

-Azure App Settings are supported as Environment Variables on a Windows Environment, and Linux support is coming.
+Azure App Settings are supported as Environment Variables on a Windows Environment, or a Linux Environment.

 Azure DevOps, or other CI/CD pipelines, are supported, on all platforms, and Json Path Transformations can be used to transform `appsettings.json` files and provide app secrets from pipeline variables, or secret key stores like Azure Key Vault.